Asbestos Found in Debris Spewed onto Boston Street

 Part of the problem, according to experts, is that a lot of buildings in Massachusetts are undergoing renovations.
 Old homes are being torn down for new construction, making asbestos exposure more common and problematic.

 MassDEP (Department of Environmental Protection) takes asbestos removal very seriously.
-Together, the Attorney General’s office and MassDEP have brought asbestos enforcement cases that have totaled $3 million in civil penalties since 2017.
+The Attorney General’s office and MassDEP have brought asbestos enforcement cases totaling $3 million in civil penalties since 2017.

-Massachusetts isn’t the only state dealing with concerns of asbestos exposure.
+Massachusetts isn’t the only state dealing with concerns about asbestos exposure.
 According to the CDC, more than 1 million American workers are still exposed to asbestos on the job.